clars002/clars002.github.io/_pages/about.md

 I have dabbled in small electronics soldering and hope to eventually build the requisite skill level to do retro console and computer repairs and modifications (my NES needs some capacitors replaced and I'm hoping to do it myself!).
 Most recently, I have begun learning the violin.
 As someone with virutally no prior music experience, this has been challenging, but fun!
 It's amazing how sensitive the instrument is to the slightest articulation of my arm, hand, or finger.

-I am currently on the lookout for internship opportunities!
+I am currently on the lookout for job and internship opportunities!
 I am open-minded in terms of specific roles and responsibilities; I believe every experience is rife with opportunity to learn and grow.
 Above all I am looking to explore career possibilities and build valuable working experience.

 Please contact me at clars002@odu.edu with details.